The Kelston Girls’ College Board of Trustees Mission Statement states:

 International and community languages offered are German, Japanese, Maori, Samoan and Mandarin.

-In 2017 Bi-lingual Maori and Bi-lingual Samoan will be available for Junior students.
+Bi-lingual Maori and Bi-lingual Samoan is available.

 NCEA (National Certificate of Educational Achievement) Levels 1, 2 and 3 and Integrated Studies are available.